drsusmitadas/mesalabs-day4-lab1/content/monday/lab-1.md

 focus on *inlist_project*.

+#### 2 : Basic initial parameters

-2. Let's start with a very simple main-sequence model of a star with an initial mass of 5 solar masses and metallicity of 0.014 with some strong step-wise mixing due to core overshooting.
+Let's start with a very simple main-sequence model of a star with an initial mass of 5 solar masses and metallicity of 0.014 with some strong step-wise mixing due to core overshooting.
 To do so, **open *inlist_project* and find and change the following parameters to the